reidm/Buttoneer/README.md

 Buttons and switches can be connected to any input.
 Connect one from the button/switch to VCC, and the other to an input.

 Each encoder reduces the button capability by 2.
+All input pins can also be configured as additional VCC outputs, which also reduces button capacity.

 ## Installation and Usage
 Pre-requisites